“Color itself is a degree of darkness.”

 But perhaps his most fascinating theories explore the psychological impact of different colors on mood and emotion — ideas derived by the poet’s intuition, which are part entertaining accounts bordering on superstition, part prescient insights corroborated by hard science some two centuries later, and part purely delightful manifestations of the beauty of language.

-This is the colour nearest the light.
+This is the color nearest the light.
 It appears on the slightest mitigation of light, whether by semi-transparent mediums or faint reflection from white surfaces.
 In prismatic experiments it extends itself alone and widely in the light space, and while the two poles remain separated from each other, before it mixes with blue to produce green it is to be seen in its utmost purity and beauty.
 How the chemical yellow develops itself in and upon the white, has been circumstantially described in its proper place.

 In its highest purity it always carries with it the nature of brightness, and has a serene, gay, softly exciting character.

 State is agreeable and gladdening, and in its utmost power is serene and noble, it is, on the other hand, extremely liable to contamination, and produces a very disagreeable effect if it is sullied, or in some degree tends to the minus side.
-Thus, the colour of sulphur, which inclines to green, has a something unpleasant in it.
+Thus, the color of sulphur, which inclines to green, has a something unpleasant in it.

-When a yellow colour is communicated to dull and coarse surfaces, such as common cloth, felt, or the like, on which it does not appear with full energy, the disagreeable effect alluded to is apparent.
-By a slight and scarcely perceptible change, the beautiful impression of fire and gold is transformed into one not undeserving the epithet foul; and the colour of honour and joy reversed to that of ignominy and aversion.
+When a yellow color is communicated to dull and coarse surfaces, such as common cloth, felt, or the like, on which it does not appear with full energy, the disagreeable effect alluded to is apparent.
+By a slight and scarcely perceptible change, the beautiful impression of fire and gold is transformed into one not undeserving the epithet foul; and the color of honour and joy reversed to that of ignominy and aversion.
 To this impression the yellow hats of bankrupts and the yellow circles on the mantles of Jews, may have owed their origin.

 All that we have said of yellow is applicable here, in a higher degree.
 The red-yellow gives an impression of warmth and gladness, since it represents the hue of the intenser glow of fire.